Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Introduction

-where $\omega_\la$ is the highest weight corresponding to $\la$, and $T_{\omega_\la}=\{t_{\omega_{\la}}\}$ is an abstract crystal with ${\rm wt}(t_{\omega_\la})=\omega_\la$ and $\varphi_i(t_{\omega_{\la}})=-\infty$ for each simple root index $i$ (Theorem \ref{thm:main}).
-It is well-known that there is a concrete description of the embedding in case of type $A$.
-For example, when $\bi=(1,2,1,3,2,1,\ldots)$, the $\bi$-Lusztig datum of a Young tableau is determined by counting the number of its entries in each row (see also \cite{K16-2} for a generalization to the case of quivers with a single sink).
-But there does not seem to be a simple formula or algorithm for computing the $\bi$-Lusztig datum of any KN tableaux of the other classical types.
+Let us give some remarks on previous works related to this problem.
+It is well-known that there is a concrete description of the embedding in case of type $A$ with $\bi=(1,2,1,3,2,1,\ldots)$, where the $\bi$-Lusztig datum of a Young tableau is determined by counting the number of its entries in each row (see \cite{K16-2} for a generalization to the case when ${\bf i}$ is adapted to a quiver of type $A$ with a single sink).
+For other types, recall that there is another realization of $B(\infty)$ of type $ABCD$ and type $G_2$ in terms of marginally large tableaux \cite{HL}.
+Recently, a simple combinatorial description of the isomorphism from the crystal of marginally large tableaux of type $BCD$ to that of $\bi$-Lusztig data is obtained in \cite{SST16,SST17} for some $\bi$ which is different from our choice.
+Using the insertion scheme of $BCD$ types, one may describe an embedding of ${\bf KN}_\la$ into the crystal of marginally large tableaux to have an embedding from ${\bf KN}_\la$ into $\B_{\bi}$, but it seems more involved than in type $A$ (see Remark \ref{rem:related works}).

+The description of \eqref{eq:embedding KN to Bi} presented here is simple and elementary using only the Sch\"{u}tzenberger's jeu de taquin sliding and RSK algorithm (see Examples in Section \ref{sec:examples}).
+Let us explain our result in more details.
 A key ingredient of our approach is to consider intermediate combinatorial models of crystals between ${\bf KN}_\la$ and $\B_{\bi}$, and factorize the embedding into a composite of the following three morphisms;